drduh/YubiKey-Guide/README.md

 # Backup keys

-Once keys are moved to hardware, they cannot be extracted again, so make sure you have made an **encrypted** backup before proceeding.
+Once GPG keys are moved to YubiKey, they cannot be extracted again!

+Make sure you have made an **encrypted** backup before proceeding.
 An encrypted USB drive or container can be made using [VeraCrypt](https://www.veracrypt.fr/en/Downloads.html).

 Also consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.